-If you’re wondering, “what can I do with an MBA,” you’re not alone.
+If you’re wondering what you can do with an MBA, you’re not alone.
 While there are many different jobs for MBA graduates, the important thing is identifying which you’re interested in so you know you’ve got a promising career ahead of you on the other side of that MBA program.

 What the MBA Prepares You For

-Because an MBA exposes you to a variety of business aspects, from finance to marketing to economics, it can help you qualify for a wide range of business-related MBA careers.
+Because an MBA exposes you to many different aspects of business, from finance to marketing to economics, it can help you qualify for a wide range of business-related MBA careers.
 Because you aren’t focused in a single niche, you can apply the leadership, accounting, and communication skills you have learned in your MBA program to your future career, no matter what industry it’s in.

 Some prestigious MBA programs (that also come with a hefty price tag) may have an alumni network that can help you find a good job right after graduation.
 But even if you’ve opted for a more affordable MBA program, the simple fact of you possessing an MBA may be appealing to employers and could help you command a higher salary than you could have earned with just an undergraduate degree.